-For aging and damaged skin:
+The best serums for aging and damaged skin:

-- A bunch of good ingredients is somewhat anti-aging because they make your skin look overall better, but according to science only one ingredient is really proven to be able to turn back time.
+- A bunch of good ingredients is somewhat anti-aging since they make your skin look overall better, but according to science only one ingredient is really proven to be able to turn back time.
 We are talking about ‘retinol’.
-This well-proven ingredient treats fine lines, stimulates collagen production, repairs all kinds of damage, it’s also a great ingredient for acne.
-In fact, a lot of prescription treatments for severe acne (like isotretinoin pills) is basically a very high dosage of retinol.
+This well-proven ingredient treats fine lines, stimulates collagen production, and repairs all kinds of damage, it’s also a great ingredient for acne.
+In fact, a lot of prescription treatments for severe acne (like isotretinoin pills) are basically a very high dosage of retinol.
 The non-prescription retinol serums aren’t as strong, but they can definitely be used to treat mild acne, or maybe for maintenance after a prescription treatment.
 Retinol can be a little irritating and drying, at least until your skin gets used to it.
 None of us experienced irritation though.
 Use it at night.
 Use sunscreen and ideally avoid the sun in periods you use retinol since it makes you more sun-sensitive.
 Retinol comes in different strengths, you need 1% to get results, however, it’s a good idea to start with a weaker strength and work your way up, or more economical: buy 1% and mix it with a cream or some squalane oil until you get used to it, use the serum 1-2 times a week and then more frequently after some time.
 Here and here are good studies on retinoids.
-There’s a bunch of retinol products on the market, but when we remove everyone containing ingredients we don’t want, there’s not too many left.
+There are a bunch of retinol products on the market, but when we remove everyone containing ingredients we don’t want, there’s not too many left.
 We want it to be clean, with a high enough concentration of retinol (but not too high), and ideally with squalane oil because this makes it more stable and less irritating.
 If you’re a luxury animal, this retinol serum from Sunday Riley is a good choice, it’s an award-winning and clean product, loved by so many people.
 BUT it contains a high dosage of retinol, so if you haven’t tried retinol before, make sure to “water it out” in the palm of your hand before applying for a few weeks until you get used to it.
 Since the concentration is so high, it’s more suited for people with already aged skin or other skin problems.
 This serum from The Ordinary contains 1% retinol in Squalane, it’s weaker, yet strong enough to repair.
 It’s a very good retinol serum, in fact much better than most serums from the more expensive shelf.
 Use it at night, “water it out” until you get used to it.
 It contains squalane which is very good for most people, but if you are very prone to acne you can try this retinol serum from Murad instead, which is water-based without mineral oils = less likely to clog.
 It also contains hydrating acids, which is great!
 It’s a fact that retinol is a powerful ingredient that does repair your skin, there’s no question.
 However, it relies on a good product, and you have to be patient, it’s not going to happen overnight.

-For oily or acne-prone skin
+The most effective serums for oily or acne-prone skin

 - You should own a retinol product, equally important is a serum containing the powerful molecule ingredient ‘niacinamide’.
 We LOVE this powerful super ingredient.
 Niacinamide (vitamin B3) regulates and balances sebum production, reduces the appearance of blemishes and congestion, minimizes pores, brightens skin tone, reduces redness and pigmentation, hydrates, protects your skin from free radicals, and improves fine lines.
 It’s a good deal for anyone.
 It’s extra beneficial if the product contains zinc.
 Make sure the product has a high concentration of niacinamide.
 This is a great summary/study that confirms the benefits.
 We love this niacinamide serum from Naturium, it contains as much as 12% niacinamide and 2% zinc, which is terrific.
 It also has other beneficial ingredients like hyaluronic acid and AHAs.
 It’s a popular and highly appreciated product.
 We should also mention this niacinamide product from The Ordinary containing 10% niacinamide and 1% zinc.
 The price is similar.
 It’s smart to choose the one from Naturium with the highest strength if you have oily skin, acne, and big pores.
 Pick the one from The Ordinary if you have dry skin or just moderate issues.
 But it doesn’t really matter, both are extremely good and clean products with a high content of niacinamide. ( Note: when first starting with niacinamide it’s normal for some people to slightly break out, but your skin gets used to it quickly)

-For glowing and healthy skin:
+The best serums for glowing and healthy skin:

 - Last but not least, we want to mention VITAMIN C, which works against uneven skin tone, gives your skin a natural glow, and fights and protects against daily damage like free radicals.
 The issue with most vitamin c products is that they’re usually very unstable which means they may oxidize and damage your skin on a cellular level.
 Not great.
 That’s why we want to recommend L-Ascorbic Acid Powder, which is a type of vitamin c, served as a powder instead of liquids.
 This makes it stable because it remains fresh since you mix it yourself before application.
 The powder box should come with a little spoon, mix some powder with another serum or cream (we prefer to mix it with cream), and apply.
 Don’t use it at the same time as niacinamide, since they don’t like each other.
 We love this powder, it makes your skin feel like a baby butt!
-Find it here at amazon.
+Find it here on amazon.
 One jar lasts forever.

-For the eye area:
+The best serum for the eye area:

 - To be honest, we don’t find products exclusive for the eyes too necessary unless you suffer from swollen or colored under eyes that aren’t genetic.
 If this is the case, try this eye cream from YON-KA.
-Try leaving it in the refrigerator, and apply every morning and night, wait a few minutes before applying make-up.
+Try leaving it in the refrigerator, and apply it every morning and night, wait a few minutes before applying make-up.
 Otherwise, just treat your eye area carefully, and avoid applying strong products, stick to gentle products like the moisturizing serums and the squalane oil mentioned above.

 This is the last bedtime step.
 Just use a clean and simple cream or gel moisturizer that gives surface hydration and protects the outer layer of the skin against pillow creatures!
 We like the saying “less is more” when it comes to moisturizers (and in general all skincare).
 Ideally choose one containing amino acids, hyaluronic acids, niacinamide, or AHAs/BHAs.
 As always, stay away from products with perfume, color, and all that unnecessary stuff.
 Find one without silicone, and even though it’s a little hard to find your skin will thank you.